Five Earths Project FAQ

 Q: I have an idea for a story.
 Can I just start writing it or what?

 A: Because the Five Earths Project is a cooperative, collaborative effort, all stories we write are part of a continuity we are weaving.
 Therefore, we need to be careful not to step on the toes of what another writer might already have in the works.
-For this reason, we have a separate writers’ list that all members planning to write for the Five Earths Project should join: The Five Earths Writers List.
+For this reason, we have a separate writers’ list that all members planning to write for the Five Earths Project should join the Five Earths Forum.
 It is here we discuss our upcoming tales, ask questions, and brainstorm.
 We do this away from the story groups in order to keep from detracting from the tales themselves and allow those who just want to read the chance to see the final work without being overburdened by lots of preliminary discussion or spoilers.

 Another way to chat with other writers is the weekly writers chats.
 They were formerly held on Saturday nights (5 PM Pacific, 7 PM Central, 8 PM Eastern), for writers and founders to discuss story ideas, characters, and developments.
 Topics of discussion are open, and all are welcome to join in.
 (We will resume these chats soon.
 Check back this FAQ soon for the link.)

 Once you have an idea, have discussed it on the writers group or in a chat, and have gotten no dissenting opinion from other writers, you can start working on your tale.
 You can post it over a series of messages on the group or in one long post.
 It’s your call.

 Q: Can I write stories about any character?